JayanathP/aps-tutorial-postman/DA4ACAD/instructions/task-1.md

 ## Get an Access Token

 To get an Access Token, you must send an `authenticate` request to APS.
-The Postman collection has a prepopulated authenticate request that you can send.
+The Postman collection has a pre-populated authenticate request that you can send.
 To send the request to APS:

 1. On the Postman sidebar, click **Task 1 - Obtain an Access Token > POST Get an Access Token**.
 The request loads.

 2. Click the **Pre-request Script** tab.
-Notice how a script (written in JavaScript) takes the Client ID and Client Secret, concatinates them, converts to a Base64 encoded string, and saves it back to a Postman Collection Variable named `client_auth_keys`.
+Notice how a script (written in JavaScript) takes the Client ID and Client Secret, concatenates them, converts to a Base64 encoded string, and saves it back to a Postman Collection Variable named `client_auth_keys`.
    ![Preview Client Id and Client Secret](../images/task1-preview_environment_variables.png "Preview Client Id and Client Secret")

 3. Click the **Headers** tab.
 Take note of how `client_auth_keys` is used in the request header.